gminipark/LBA-DramaQG/2024/README.md

 [
     {
         "qid": 3205,
+        "question": "How is the relationship between Haeyoung1 and Dokyung when the two hug and kiss each other?", "answerable": "no",
+        "reasoning": "Dokyung",
         "vid": "AnotherMissOh14_001_0000",
-        "main_question": "How is the relationship between Haeyoung1 and Dokyung when the two hug and kiss each other?", "sub_questions": [
-            "Can you provide more context about the relationship between Haeyoung1 and Dokyung in the scene where they are hugging and kissing each other?
-Are they friends, family members, or a romantic couple?"
-        ]
+        "pred": What is Dokyung doing?
     },
     ...
 ]